pkalbers/geva/README.md

 ```
 where `10000` refers to the scaling parameter, Ne.
 The above creates a new "sites" file, but now named `RUN1.sites2.txt`.
+It is recommended to use this script instead of the results in the 'sites' file created by GEVA.

 ## Comments